Cloud Security Automation: Best Practices, Strategy, and Benefits

 3) Automate Deployments

 Though automating deployments is one of the best practices in DevOps implementation, it can also improve an organization’s security posture.
-In the event of a zero-day vulnerability, deployment automation ensures that changes made to the DevOps tool script get deployed across every instance or server automatically.
+In a zero-day vulnerability, deployment automation ensures that changes made to the DevOps tool script get automatically deployed across every instance or server.
 This makes it possible for a single system engineer to respond to threats quickly.

 4) Automate Security Monitoring

-In the present growing trend of hybrid and multi-cloud environments that support individual applications, it is imperative to monitor the entire infrastructure in a single interface.
-During an event of a security attack and downtime, it can be resource-draining and time-consuming to identify and fix the problem.
+In the growing trend of hybrid and multi-cloud environments that support individual applications, monitoring the entire infrastructure in a single interface is imperative.
+During automating security attacks and downtime, it can be resource-draining and time-consuming to identify and fix the problem.

-Automated security monitoring aids engineers with the right intelligence to address the attack and protect critical assets.
+Automated security monitoring aids engineers with the proper intelligence to address threats and secure critical assets.

 5) Get Ready for the Future of Automation

-Within the next few years, data balloons and hybrid environments will become mainstream, making the manual security approach incompetent.
-Hence, now is the best time to develop an internal automation team or outsource it.
+Data balloons and hybrid environments will become mainstream within the next few years, making the manual security approach incompetent.
+Hence, now is the best time to develop or outsource an internal automation team.
 Although achieving end-to-end process automation across hybrid environments may take months or even years, it will prove infinitely more valuable than training employees to reduce human error.

 5 Stages of Cloud Security Automation Framework